Before a door plug flew off a Boeing plane, an advisory light came on 3 times

 "We don't know that there was any correlation of the two," Homendy said.
 "It could be entirely separate."

 Alaska Airlines then temporarily restricted the plane from being flown over water to Hawaii, so that it could be easily accessible to an airport.
 The airline requested that maintenance crews examine the light.
-However, they had not been fulfilled before the plug came off.
+However, the requests had not been fulfilled before the plug came off.

 The moment the door plug broke